RafaMMas/IberianFishHSMs/README.md

 12. “Shade”

 **If any cover type is absent the entire column should be set to zero, but it must be present in the dataset**.
-Once the dataset it prepared, and the models are selected using `ListModels`, the microhabitat suitability can be predicted with `PredictHabitatSuitability`.
+Once the dataset is prepared, and the models are selected using `ListModels`, the microhabitat suitability can be predicted with `PredictHabitatSuitability`.